Your personal data – what is it?

 How long do we keep your personal data?

-We will retain your information for a reasonable period, determined by the Data Controller, Swadlincote Ski and Snowboard Centre or for as long as the law requires.
+We will retain your information for a reasonable period, determined by the Data Controller, Swadlincote Snowsports Centre or for as long as the law requires.
 We have adopted company wide data retention guidelines which set out the time period for which different data is kept and this is reviewed periodically.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect.